Allergy to cats: Fel d 4 and Fel d 7

-Symptoms
+Signs and symptoms

-Symptoms of an allergic reaction to cats range from mild to severe, and include swollen, red, itchy, and watery eyes, nasal congestion, itchy nose, ear pain similar to pain caused by an ear infection, sneezing, chronic sore throat or itchy throat, coughing, wheezing, asthma, hay fever, hives or rash on the face or chest, or itchy skin.
+Symptoms of an allergic reaction to cats range from mild to severe, and include: swollen, red, itchy, and watery eyes (allergic conjunctivitis); nasal congestion, itchy nose, sneezing (allergic rhinitis or "hay fever"); ear pain similar to pain caused by an ear infection; sore throat or itchy throat; coughing and wheezing; hives or rash on the face or chest; and itchy skin.
 If a cat has scratched, licked, or bitten someone who is allergic to cats, redness and sometimes even swelling of the affected area will occur.
-For those severely allergic, a reaction may resemble that of someone with a severe food allergy, and such reactions require emergency medical care.
+For those severely allergic, symptoms may include airway swelling, such as in anaphylaxis, thereby requiring urgent medical attention.

+Depending on the person, an allergic reaction to cats can trigger other underlying disorders, such as asthma or atopic dermatitis (eczema).

 Pathophysiology

-As the allergen enters through the nose or mouth, antigen cells analyze the allergen and present antigenic peptides to helper T cells.
+As the allergen enters through the nose or mouth, antigen presenting cells of the innate immune system analyze the allergen and present antigenic peptides to helper T cells.
 The helper T cells acquire a type 2 phenotype (Th2) and stimulate plasma cells to produce IgE due to the presence of specific cytokines.
 If Th2 is expressed too much, the symptoms of cat allergies appear.
 Inhaled cat allergens will activate mast cells, causing coughing, increased mucous production, and airway constriction.

 Treatments

 Medications

-Cat allergies can often be controlled with over the counter or prescription medications.
+Cat allergies can often be controlled with over-the-counter or prescription medications.
 Antihistamines and decongestants may provide allergy relief.